Dear Evan Hansen: Act 2

-Alana has become suspicious about Evan's "friendship" with Connor, so Evan shows her Connor's "suicide note", which paints a more bitter picture than the letters about the boys' friendship.
-Realizing that the letter is the key to fulfilling the fundraising goal for The Connor Project, Alana posts it online where, to Evan's chagrin, it also goes viral.
-The public begins to blame Connor's wealthy, previously dysfunctional family for his suicide ("You Will Be Found" [Reprise]), making them the targets of harassment.
-Evan walks in on the Murphys fighting among themselves about the blame and finally admits to them his fabrication.
-As the Murphys leave in disgust, Evan absorbs his perceived brokenness as inescapable ("Words Fail").
+Alana has become suspicious about Evan's "friendship" with Connor, so Evan shows her Connor's "suicide note" to try and prove it.
+Realizing that the letter is the key to fulfilling the fundraising goal for The Connor Project, Alana posts it online without Evan’s consent.
+This also goes viral and achieves the goal, but the public begins to blame Connor's wealthy, previously dysfunctional family for his suicide ("You Will Be Found" [Reprise]), making them the targets of harassment.
+Evan walks in on the Murphys fighting among themselves about the blame and finally admits to them his fabrication; as the Murphys leave in disgust, Evan absorbs his perceived brokenness as inescapable ("Words Fail").
 Heidi recognizes the "suicide note" online as one of Evan's therapy assignments and apologizes to him for not seeing how badly he has been hurting.
-She recalls the day his father moved out and promises that she will always be there for him when he needs her ("So Big / So Small").
+She recalls the day his father moved out and promises that she will always be there for him when he needs her ("So Big/So Small").

 A year later, Evan is still living with his mother, working at a store to earn enough money for college the next semester.
-Zoe invites him to meet her at the orchard, which has been reopened in Connor's memory, and they connect for the first time since Evan told the truth.
+Zoe invites him to meet her at the orchard, which has been reopened.
 He apologizes for the pain he caused and Zoe forgives him, saying the ordeal brought her family closer together.
-They share a moment before parting ways, in which Evan asks why she wanted to meet him at the orchard.
-Zoe tells Evan that she wants him to see the orchard.

-Evan mentally writes himself one last letter reflecting on the impact he has had on his community and questions what is to come next ("Finale").
+After they part ways, Evan mentally writes himself one last letter reflecting on the impact he has had on his community and questions what is to come next ("Finale").